 So how do I recruit and promote the mission project?

-of other potential members.
-Assign core group people the job of personally
+together names of other potential members.
+Assign core group people the job of personally contacting those

 4. The most effective recruiting is letting people recruit people.
 Give those who going some brochures and assign them the task of recruiting others.
 People are more apt to go if they have some friends who are going.

 5. Realize that people attract people.
 “Humm, this sounds interesting, but who is going?”
 If they don’t know anyone who is going, then they are hesitant to sign up.
 Advertise names of those already signed up.